tcheeric/demo-nip46-app/README.md

 # demo-nip46-app
-A demo nip-46 compliant app that uses si4n6r as remote signer.
+A demo nip-46 compliant app that interacts with the si4n6r remote signer.